SQream/sqream_docs/sqream_studio_5.4.6/getting_started_sqream.rst

-.. _getting_started:
+.. _getting_started_sqream:

 ****************************
 Getting Started with SQream Acceleration Studio 5.4.6
 ****************************
 Setting Up and Starting Studio
 ----------------

-:ref:`installing-sqream-db-docker`

-Studio is included with all `dockerized installations of SQream DB <https://docs.sqream.com/en/latest/guides/operations/setup/local_docker.html#installing-sqream-db-docker>`_.
+Studio is included with all dockerized installations of SQream.
 When starting Studio, it listens on the local machine on port 8080.

+For more information, see :ref:`running_sqream_in_a_docker_container`.

 Logging In to Studio
 ---------------